Making your perfect coffee

 More videos on Tamping

-A convex tamper typically makes it easier for new users on a double basket.
+A convex tamper should make it easier for new users.

 If the puck is wet and muddy, there’s nothing wrong with the extraction or what you were doing.
-This normally happen for very fine grind setting and with very little dose amount.
-As excess water that remains in the brewing chamber can’t absorb into the used coffee puck.
+This usually happens for very fine grind settings and with lesser dose amounts.
+Excess water in the brewing chamber can’t absorb into the used coffee puck will make the remnants look muddy.

 8. Frothing milk